PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/text_recognition.en.md

 <td rowspan="1">    The RepSVTR text recognition model is a mobile text recognition model based on SVTRv2.
 It won the first prize in the PaddleOCR Algorithm Model Challenge - Task One: OCR End-to-End Recognition Task.
 The end-to-end recognition accuracy on the B list is 2.5% higher than that of PP-OCRv4, with the same inference speed.</td>
 </tr>
 </table>
-<p><b>Note: The evaluation set for the above accuracy indicators is the <a href="https://aistudio.baidu.com/competition/detail/1131/0/introduction">PaddleOCR Algorithm Model Challenge</a> - Task One: OCR End-to-End Recognition Task B list.
-The GPU inference time for all models is based on NVIDIA Tesla T4 machines with FP32 precision type.
-The CPU inference speed is based on Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision type.</b></p>

 * <b>English Recognition Model</b>
 <table>